ucg8j/blog/posts/a-look-into-land-taxes.md

 **The biggest issue is political...**

 People don't like paying taxes.
-The issue with a land tax is that it is hard to avoid and an annually payable (or annually painful).
-It would be very easy to politically tar such a economically sound policy, as the *great big new tax grab*.
+The issue with a land tax is that it is hard to avoid and is annually payable (or annually painful).
+It would be very easy to politically tar such an economically sound policy, as the *great big new tax grab*.
 This hasn't stopped up to [twenty countries having implemented or are considering](http://www.elibrary.imf.org/view/IMF001/20531-9781484369050/20531-9781484369050/20531-9781484369050.xml) implementing the policy at some level.

 In Australia, the ACT introduced a land tax three years ago to replace stamp duties.
 This year, the South Australian government has removed stamp duties on business transfers and [will remove stamp duties on commercial property transfers in 2016](http://www.afr.com/news/sa-budget-2015-stamp-duty-on-commercial-property-to-go-20150618-ghqt4d).
 However, they have backed down on their [suggestion earlier this year](http://www.abc.net.au/news/2015-02-11/sa-government-releases-discussion-paper-on-tax-system/6085352) of replacing stamp duties with a land tax on residential properties for political reasons.